Analyzing Singular Patterns in Discrete Planar Vector Fields via Persistent Path Homology

-In analyzing the complexity of the Algorithm \ref{alg:1}, we assume the input $X$ has a rectangular grid of points with $m$ points in each row and $n$ points in each column (hence $mn$ grid points in $X$ in total), and in $Dgm_1(G)$ there are $k$ points persist to $+\infty$.
+Our algorithm for extracting singularities from a planar discrete vector field can be described as the Algorithm \ref{alg:1}.
+To analyze its complexity, we assume the input $X$ has a rectangular grid of points with $m$ points in each row and $n$ points in each column (hence $mn$ grid points in $X$ in total), and in $Dgm_1(G)$ there are $k$ points persist to $+\infty$.
 Note that $k$ represents the number of non-boundary squares in $G$, thus is not greater than $mn$.
 We consider the time complexity of each steps.
 Step 1 has a complexity of $O(mn)$, which represents a linear relationship between the input sizes $m$ and $n$.
-The computation persistent path homology of planar digraph in step 2 exhibits a complexity of $O((mn)^\omega)$ \cite{DLW}, where $\omega$ denotes the exponent of matrix multiplication, currently known to be less than $2.373$.
+The computation persistent path homology of planar digraph in step 2 exhibits a complexity of $O((mn)^\omega)$ \cite{dey2022efficient}, where $\omega$ denotes the exponent of matrix multiplication, currently known to be less than $2.373$.
 This step is particularly significant due to the high exponent, which can dominate the overall complexity for large input sizes.
 The sort process in step 3 has a complexity of $O(k \log k)$.
 Step 4 has a complexity of $O(kmn)$, but it does not exceed $O((mn)^\omega)$ since $k$ is controlled by $mn$ and is much smaller than $mn$ in general cases.
-Lastly, in step 5, the complexity of searching the polygon $P$ and computing its index is also $O(kmn)$, as it may repeat at most $k$ times, and each search may involve traversing the entire grid to identify the polygon.
 Considering the relative magnitudes of these complexities, the step of computing persistent path homology with $O((mn)^\omega)$ stands out as the dominant term, determining the overall complexity of the algorithm.
 Therefore, if there are $N$ grid points in $X$, the overall time complexity of Algorithm \ref{alg:1} is $O((N)^\omega)$.